nannoro/cs50_solutions/README.md

 # cs50_solutions
-:computer: This repository contains solutions to problem sets for Harvard's CS50. :computer:
+This repository contains solutions to problem sets for Harvard's CS50. :notebook: